flrngel/kaggle-banana/README.md

 # Nano Banana Studio

 A layer-based visual editor where humans place multiple objects at exact positions; Gemini only finishes the image (blend, lighting, edges).
 Positioning is deterministic and locked by the editor.
-The model is used as a “finisher,” not a layout engine — exactly as described in the BLUEPRINT.
+The model is used as a “finisher,” not a layout engine.

 ## Why Layers Matter
 - Precise placement: Drag/scale/rotate and set Z-order in the UI.